foysalhossain12/Network_Service-/README.md

 Finally  ,
           Read mount file :

                     sudo cat /mnt/credential.bak

                     paradoxial.test
                     ShibaPretzel79

-Here , paradoxial.test is the username of victim and ShibaPretzel79 is the password of victim
+##### 😍Here , paradoxial.test is the username of victim and ShibaPretzel79 is the password of victim

-Happy Hacking
+🙄 Happy Hacking 😍